The research activity of DSET is included in the IRSET (Institute of Health Research Work Environment), led by Bernard Jégou, which includes:

 - First contamination assessment in 30 homes (ECOS’PER to be published) and 30 schools (ECOS-ECOLES to be published)

-- Dust SVOCs contamination in French children’s homes (analysis in progress)
+- Dust SVOCs contamination in French children’s homes (Statistical analysis in progress)

-- Air SVOCs contamination in French children’s homes (analysis scheduled in 2013)
+- Air SVOCs contamination in French children’s homes (Chemical analysis in progress)

-- Toxicity reference values for mixture constructing (ECOS TOX)
+- Toxicity reference values for mixture constructing (ECOS TOX, in progress)

 - Cumulative Health risk assessment (scheduled in 2015)